 The story of Reverend Buzzkill sounds too good to be true, but we know from church records that Smith considered dancing as a nearly unforgivable sin, especially for women.

-In his diary, Adams wrote that Mr. Smith considered dancing such a “heinous sin” that he preached against it and even handed out printed copies of his anti-dance sermon.
-“There are many people, here, so warped in Prejudice that they are really perswaded, they should incur the divine displeasure, as much by dancing, as by stealing, or perhaps, committing murder.”
+In his diary, John Quincy Adams wrote that Mr. Smith considered dancing such a “heinous sin” that he preached against it and even handed out printed copies of his anti-dance sermon.
+“There are many people here so warped in prejudice that they are really persuaded they should incur the divine displeasure, as much by dancing, as by stealing, or perhaps, committing murder.”

 Dance Dance Evolution

 Hezekiah Smith’s opposition to dancing was a throwback to New England Puritanical efforts to control women’s bodies going back over a hundred years.
 In 1684, Increase Mather wrote a tract called An Arrow Against Profane and Promiscuous Dancing, drawn out of the quiver of the Scriptures.
-In it, Mather rails against “gynecandrical” or mixed (between men and women) dancing.
-He explains that dancing is just generally whorish, was invented by the devil, and “cannot be tollerated in such a place as New-England without great sin.”
+In it, Mather rails against “gynecandrical” or mixed-sex dancing.
+He explains that dancing is just generally whorish, was invented by the devil, and “cannot be tolerated in such a place as New-England without great sin.”

-Reverend Johnson knew the high school’s supply of booze and women had to be protected from roving gangs of prom crashers.
-And he knew that dancing was just the tip on a slippery sin slope: “When boys and girls hold each other, they get sexually aroused.
+Reverend Johnson desperately wanted to protect the high school’s precious supply of booze and women from roving gangs of prom crashers, and he knew dancing was just the tip on a slippery sin slope: “When boys and girls hold each other, they get sexually aroused.
 You can believe what you want, but one thing leads to another.”

-If he couldn’t keep prairie Vikings from invading the high school, how could he possibly prevent the junior and senior classes from devolving into a writhing Bacchanalia with their rock and roll music barely covering the sounds of their lustful grunts, the tearing of taffeta, and the squeaking of dress shoes on the freshly waxed gym floor?
-That’s what happens when kids dance, so best to nip it in the bud.
-Not today, Satan!
+If the town allowed a prom, there would be nothing stopping the junior and senior classes from devolving into a writhing Bacchanalia, their rock and roll music barely covering the combined sounds of their lustful grunts, the tearing of taffeta, and the squeaking of dress shoes on the freshly waxed gym floor.
+That’s what happens when kids dance, so the best thing is to nip it in the bud and say, Not today, Satan!

-The Elmore City school board voted 3 to 2 in favor of allowing the prom, and it went off without a hitch – no pillaging and no spike in teen pregnancy.
+Cooler (and groovier) heads prevailed and the Elmore City school board voted 3 to 2 in favor of allowing the prom.
+By all accounts it went off without a hitch – no pillaging and no spike in teen pregnancy.
 The strict religious prohibitions against dancing were simply no match for the power of the 1980s, the decade that taught us that kids are going to dance.

-Since then, attitudes about dancing have continued to evolve.
-We’ve stepped up, stomped the yard, gotten served, and still have plenty of room to evolve as a society.
+Attitudes about dancing have continued to evolve since the 1980s.
+We’ve stepped up, stomped the yard, gotten served, but we still have plenty of room to evolve as a society.
 And as individuals.

-Despite the backwards thinking of Increase Mather and Hezekiah Smith and F.R.
-Johnson and Me-Five-Years-Ago and the bad guys in all those 80s movies, women aren’t sinful temptresses who exist solely to titillate and be judged for titillating men.
+Despite the backwards thinking of Increase Mather, Hezekiah Smith, F.R.
+Johnson, Me-Five-Years-Ago, and the bad guys in all those 80s movies, women aren’t sinful temptresses who exist solely to titillate and be judged for titillating men.
 And they’re probably not witches.
 (And even if they are, it’s still not cool to drown them.)

 Haters Gonna Hate

 Two hundred years before Footloose debuted, John Quincy Adams pondered, “How one of the most innocent and rational amusements that was ever invented can find so many opposers is somewhat mysterious.”
 He concluded that “there are many who do not participate of the diversion and are envious to see others amusing themselves.”
-He concluded the haters were jealous and the solution was to ignore them: “The Subscribers wisely take no notice, of all these things, but go on, their own way, and despise all these senseless clamours.”
+The haters were jealous and the solution was to ignore them: “The subscribers wisely take no notice of all these things, but go on, their own way, and despise all these senseless clamors.”